 At each reporting date, stocks are assessed for impairment.
 If stock is impaired, the carrying amount is reduced to its selling price less costs to complete and sell.
-The impairment loss is recognised immediately in the statement of comprehensive income.
+The impairment loss is recognised immediately in profit or loss.

 2.10 Debtors